Fisher information metric: Relation to the Jensen–Shannon divergence

 That is, the square root of the Jensen–Shannon divergence is just the Fisher metric (divided by the square root of 8).

 As Euclidean metric

-For a discrete probability space, that is, a probability space on a finite set of objects, the Fisher metric can be understood to simply be the Euclidean metric restricted to a positive "quadrant" of a unit sphere, after appropriate changes of variable.
+For a discrete probability space, that is, a probability space on a finite set of objects, the Fisher metric can be understood to simply be the Euclidean metric restricted to a positive orthant (e.g. "quadrant" in $\mathbb R^2$) of a unit sphere, after appropriate changes of variable.